JarrodDoyle/KeepersCompound.Lightmapper/README.md

 - Produces generally more accurate shadows

 ## Usage
 Download the [latest release](https://github.com/JarrodDoyle/KeepersCompound.Lightmapper/releases/latest) and unzip it somewhere.
-Open a console in the unzipped folder and run `KeepersCompound.Lightmapper --help` to see the help screen:
+Open a console in the unzipped folder and run `KCLight --help` to see the help screen:

 ```
 Compute lightmaps for a NewDark .MIS/.COW

 Usage:
-  KeepersCompound.Lightmapper <install-path> <campaign-name> <mission-name>
+  KCLight <install-path> <campaign-name> <mission-name>
   [options]

 Arguments: